Heartbeat Monitoring for Cron Jobs Explained

 Why It's Dangerous

-The danger scales with how critical the job is.
+The danger scales directly with how critical the job is.
 A daily report that stops generating is annoying.
 A nightly database backup that silently stops is catastrophic.
+A payment reconciliation job that misses a batch means real revenue loss.

 How Heartbeat Monitoring Works